-113 was 1 week.
-AD mice were established by sensitization of 2, 4-dinitrochlorobenzene (DNCB) (Choi et al., 2018).
-Briefly, mice were separated into 4 groups (n = 6); NOR, normal control; 114 DNCB, negative control, DNCB-sensitized AD mice with vehicle treatment; dexamethasone 115 (DEX), positive control, DNCB-sensitized AD mice with dexamethasone treatment; CP, 116 DNCB-sensitized AD mice with CP treatment.
-For the sensitization, 200 μL of 1% DNCB in 117 acetone/olive oil (4:1, v/v) was topically administered to the skin of mice in dorsum once daily 118 for 3 days.
+Female BALB/c mice aged 6 weeks old were procured from DBL (Eumseong, Korea).
+All experiments were conducted according to the guidelines of the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health and approved by Committee on Care and Use of Laboratory Animals of the Kyung Hee University (KHSASP-20-053).
+The mice were maintained under a 12-h light/dark cycle at a controlled $20^{\circ}$ C- $25^{\circ}$ C temperature and $50\pm5\%$ humidity.
+All mice were freely fed with diet and autoclaved water.
+The adaptation period was 1 week.
+AD mice were established by sensitization of DNCB (Choi et al., 2018).
+Briefly, mice were separated into 4 groups (n=6); NOR, normal control; DNCB, negative control, DNCB-sensitized AD mice with vehicle treatment; dexamethasone (DEX), positive control, DNCB-sensitized AD mice with DEX treatment; CP, DNCB-sensitized AD mice with CP treatment.
+For the sensitization, 200 μL of 1% DNCB in acetone/olive oil (4:1, v/v) was topically administered to the skin of mice in dorsum once daily for 3 days.
 After then, mice were resting for 4 days.
-For the challenge, 0.5% DNCB was 119 topically applied to the same region with the 4% sodium dodecyl sulfate (SDS) to make 120 samples to get through the skin barrier.
-AD-like mice with DNCB were topically treated with 121 200 $\mu$ L of 10 $\mu$ M DEX and 100 $\mu$ g/mL CP daily for 2 weeks.
-122
+For the challenge, 0.5% DNCB was topically applied to the same region with the 4% sodium dodecyl sulfate (SDS) to make samples to get through the skin barrier.
+AD-like mice with DNCB were topically treated with 200 μL of 10 μM DEX and 100 μg/mL CP daily for 2 weeks.

-124 2.3.
 Measurement of dermatitis score and scratching behavior

-The severity of the AD-like skin lesions was estimated based on the standard of 125 dermatitis score (Nam et al., 2021).
-Dermatitis score was summed with erythema/hemorrhage, 126 dryness/scarring, edema and erosion/excoriation from 0 to 3 score, respectively.
-All 127 128 measurements were conducted as blind test by 3 different experts.
-Dermatitis score was scored on Day 4, 7, 14 and 21, respectively.
-At the end of experiment, the mice were assigned into a 129 separated cage right after 0.5% DNCB application to the dorsal skin.
-The scratching behavior 130 was recorded for 20 mins using a video camera.
-The number of scratching was counted as 1 131 when mice turned into the back and scratched.
-While, scratching of the face by the hind paw 132 was excluded.
+The severity of the AD-like skin lesions was estimated based on the standard of dermatitis score (Nam et al., 2021).
+Dermatitis score was summed with erythema/hemorrhage, dryness/scarring, edema and erosion/excoriation from 0 to 3 score, respectively.
+All measurements were conducted as blind test by 3 different experts.
+Dermatitis score was scored on Day 4, 7, 14, and 21, respectively.
+At the end of experiment, the mice were assigned into a separated cage right after 0.5% DNCB application to the dorsal skin.
+The scratching behavior was recorded for 20 mins using a video camera.
+The number of scratching was counted as 1 when mice turned into the back and scratched.
+While, scratching of the face by the hind paw was excluded.
 All test was conducted as blind test by 3 different experts.
-The count was 133 averaged per mice.
-134 solution and toluidine blue staining solution.
-The thickness of epidermis and dermis were analyzed using an Image J (National Institutes of Health, Bethesda, MD, USA).
-The number of mast cells was counted every slide per mice and averaged.
+The count was averaged per mice.